Highwoods Properties (NYSE:HIW) Sets New 52-Week Low at $26.12

-Several brokerages have issued reports on HIW.
-Wells Fargo & Company cut their price objective on Highwoods Properties from $40.00 to $38.00 and set an “overweight” rating on the stock in a research note on Tuesday, August 30th.
-Morgan Stanley cut their price objective on Highwoods Properties from $36.00 to $34.00 and set an “overweight” rating on the stock in a research note on Friday, September 9th.
-Mizuho cut their price objective on Highwoods Properties from $46.00 to $37.00 and set a “neutral” rating on the stock in a research note on Wednesday, July 6th.
+HIW has been the topic of a number of research reports.
 Credit Suisse Group initiated coverage on Highwoods Properties in a research report on Wednesday, June 22nd.
 They set a “neutral” rating and a $34.00 price target on the stock.
-Finally, TheStreet cut Highwoods Properties from a “b-” rating to a “c+” rating in a research report on Friday, June 17th.
-Four analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $38.57.
+Truist Financial dropped their price target on Highwoods Properties from $42.00 to $39.00 and set a “buy” rating on the stock in a research report on Wednesday, September 14th.
+Jefferies Financial Group cut Highwoods Properties from a “buy” rating to a “hold” rating and dropped their price target for the stock from $46.00 to $35.00 in a research report on Thursday, June 30th.
+Morgan Stanley dropped their price target on Highwoods Properties from $36.00 to $34.00 and set an “overweight” rating on the stock in a research report on Friday, September 9th.
+Finally, StockNews.com cut Highwoods Properties from a “buy” rating to a “hold” rating in a research report on Tuesday, August 23rd.
+Four investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Highwoods Properties has a consensus rating of “Moderate Buy” and an average target price of $38.57.

 Highwoods Properties Price Performance